PsyTeachR/mcs-conv/docs/16-regression.md

 | 117 |     1.55     |    6    |
 | 129 |     2.35     |    1    |

-## Activity 5: Calculate descriptives for the variables overall
+## Regression Activity 5: Calculate descriptives for the variables overall

 It is also useful to calculate descriptives statistics for the sample overall so that you can check that the sample scores are what you were expecting (e.g., are they comparable to previous studies and samples?).
 This is also useful for the write-up.